microsoft/cobalt/docs/MANUAL_TESTING_PLAN.md

 # Manual Testing Plan

-The purpose of the document is to highlight the steps that will be taken in order to jump start the testing cycles needed to find shortcomings with Cobalt deployments.
+The purpose of the document is to highlight the setups steps and scenarios of concern that will be prioritized in order to jump start the testing cycles needed for Cobalt deployments.

 ## Setup

-- Validate Azure DevOps (ADO) Scenario
-    - If ADO scenario requires multiple build agents, follow the below steps:
-        1. Provision a VM in Azure.
-        1. Agree on a shared Azure DevOps (ADO) organization and project.
-        1. SSH into VM and download build agent.
-        1. Create a PAT from ADO and use it to configure the build agent
-        1. Configure agent pools in ADO to recognize build agent.
-        1. Test deployment pipeline with new VM using Fork-and-Go
-        1. Repeat above steps for 3 more VMs.
-        1. Begin documenting any deployment issues following the GETTING_STARTED_ADD_PAT_OWNER.md instructions.
-Use the below testing scenarios as a reference.
-        1. Begin documenting any deployment issues following the GETTING_STARTED_APP_DEV_CLI.md  instructions.
-Use the below testing scenarios as a reference.
-    * If AZDO scenario does not require multiple build agents, follow the below steps:
-        1. Document any deployment issues following the GETTING_STARTED_ADD_PAT_OWNER.md instructions.
-Use the below testing scenarios as a reference.
-        1. Document any deployment issues following the GETTING_STARTED_APP_DEV_CLI.md instructions.
-Use the below testing scenarios as a reference.

-## Testing Scenarios

-Some testing scenarios may need to be discovered along the way.
-The initial test scenario will be to test parallel deployments.

-> NOTE: Naming collisions are a known scenario that we must find a work around for.
-This scenario may be a blocker on all other testing scenarios.
+- ...

-### Scenario 1 - Parallel Deployments
+### Scenario 1 - Parallel Deployments for ISO Template

 #### Description

-In an enterprise scenario, it's expected that a team will be deploying templates in parallel.
-Test parallel deployments and document any shortcomings along the way.
+In an enterprise scenario, it's expected that a team will be deploying templates in parallel with other teams.
+Setup at least 4 simultaneous deployments, one pipeline per AZDO project and document any shortcomings along the way.

-### Scenario 2 - Naming Collision Workaround
+### Scenario 2 - Naming Collision Fix for ISO Template

 #### Description

-Naming collisions are a known problem in Cobalt template deployments.
-Investigate a workaround that will allow manual testing to move forward as a temporary fix.
-For example, az-hello-world does not enforce a unique name for app service fqdns during cicd pipeline deployments.
+Naming collisions are a current problem in Cobalt template deployments.
+Setting up scenario 1 will allow for the testing cycles needed to resolve this problem.

-### Scenario 3 - Off-script testing
+### Scenario 3 - Multiple Deployment Targets for ISO Template

 #### Description

-There is a tendency to overlook documented steps when following general instructions.
-Find those common pit-falls and call them out in the documentaiton.
+Validate template can properly configure the webhooks and values needed for at least 5 multiple app service deployment targets (contained with the .tfvars file) within a single pipeline deployment.
+Deployment targets are divided by authentication and non-authenticated types but all references echo servers at the moment.
+If done correctly, the final step would be 5 manual image pushes to acr and a visit to each app service url to validate a container is running.

+### Scenario 4 - Setup custom hosted agent pool

+#### Description

+An enterprise will likely want full control of deployment machines and opt to have custom hosted agent pools.
+Test deployments without reliance on agent pools provided by ADO.